4. Commonly Used Classes in the Java

 }//for

-// another way to do it
+// another way of doing things

 // display

-for(int i=0;i<fields.length;i++){
+for(int i=0;i<champs.length;i++){

 }//for